Rainwater harvesting: Quality of water

 Rainwater may need to be analyzed properly, and used in a way appropriate to its safety.
 In the Gansu province, for example, solar water disinfection is used by boiling harvested rainwater in parabolic solar cookers before being used for drinking.
 These so-called "appropriate technology" methods provide low-cost disinfection options for treatment of stored rainwater for drinking.

 While rainwater itself is a clean source of water, often better than groundwater or water from rivers or lakes, the process of collection and storage often leaves the water polluted and non-potable.
 Rainwater harvested from roofs can contain human, animal and bird feces, mosses and lichens, windblown dust, particulates from urban pollution, pesticides, and inorganic ions from the sea (Ca, Mg, Na, K, Cl, SO4), and dissolved gases (CO2, NOx, SOx).
 High levels of pesticide have been found in rainwater in Europe with the highest concentrations occurring in the first rain immediately after a dry spell; the concentration of these and other contaminants are reduced significantly by diverting the initial flow of run-off water to waste.
 Improved water quality can also be obtained by using a floating draw-off mechanism (rather than from the base of the tank) and by using a series of tanks, withdraw from the last in series.
 Prefiltration is a common practice used in the industry to keep the system healthy and ensure that the water entering the tank is free of large sediments.

 A concept of rainwater harvesting and cleaning it with solar energy for rural household drinking purposes has been developed by Nimbkar Agricultural Research Institute.

 Conceptually, a water supply system should match the quality of water with the end-user.
 However, in most of the developed world, high-quality potable water is used for all end uses.
 This approach wastes money and energy and imposes unnecessary impacts on the environment.
 Supplying rainwater that has gone through preliminary filtration measures for non-potable water uses, such as toilet flushing, irrigation, and laundry, may be a significant part of a sustainable water management strategy.

 Rainwater cisterns can also act as habitat for pathogen-bearing mosquitoes.
 As a result, care must be taken to ensure that female mosquitoes can not access the cistern to lay eggs.
 Larvae eating fish can also be added to the cistern, or it can be chemically treated.

-Research

-The South African Water Research Commission has supported research into rainwater harvesting.
-Studies in arid, semiarid, and humid regions have confirmed that techniques such as mulching, pitting, ridging, and modified run-on plots are effective for small-scale crop production.
-Hydrofracturing has regularly been used to improve the performance of water boreholes.
-From 1990 to 1992, 170 boreholes had been hydrofractured.